 How quickly can you get me the finished products?
 It depends on the project size and how quickly you need them.
 If you have a deadline for an audition tape, etc., let me know ahead of time and I will be sure to allot time to be sure you get them in time, even if it’s two days away.
-Just keep in mind that the files for videos are often large and take a long time for me to upload, for you to download, and for you to subsequently submit.
 Even if you don’t have a deadline, I will be sure to deliver the finished product within a reasonable timeframe.
 In the case of complex video productions, that timeframe can sometimes take a few months depending on the number of ongoing projects I have at the moment.

 How will I recieve the final product?
 I like use a file transfer service called WeTransfer, which is sent to your email address (you don’t need an account).
 You have a limited time to download the media files onto your own storage before they go away– but don’t worry!
 I always keep backups in case you missed it.
 If you want to arrange to meet in person for a local transfer, I can transfer directly from my storage drive to your computer or a flash drive.

 How do edits work?
 For audio-only classical editing, the possibilities are vast so long as we get sufficient takes for all the material during the session.
 I will provide you with reference audio of all the good takes from the session.
 The best way is to send me a score either marked with annotations indicating the takes you want, or accompanied by a written key that references places in the score such as, “Measures 1-16 use Take 3; mm.
 17-20 use Take 5; mm.
 21 to the 3rd beat of 32 use Take 2…,” etc.